Oboedacious

 See video menu for excerpts of a recent Mozart performance.

-Note: Our upcoming concert on Sunday, June 9, 2024, at 4 PM, at The Church of the Holy Trinity, needed to be postponed.
-(Covid strikes again!)
-Check this webpage or Libby’s Facebook postings for the new date.
+Note: Our next concert will be on Sunday, October 13, 2024, at 4 PM, at The Church of the Holy Trinity, 381 Main St, Middletown, CT 06457.

 Described as "expert" by the Washington Post, "dazzling" by the San Francisco Chronicle, and "absolutely exquisite” by Paris Transatlantic, Libby Van Cleve's most extreme moniker was from the Hartford Courant which dubbed her "the double reed queen of the new music world."
 Van Cleve is recognized as one of the foremost interpreters of chamber and contemporary music for the oboe.
 She is the author of Oboe Unbound, a book on contemporary oboe techniques published by Rowman and Littlefield, and co-author of the award-winning book/CD publication, Composers' Voices from Ives to Ellington, Yale University Press, and she is also the editor of Six Suites, oboe performance editions of Bach’s cello suites, published by T.D.
 Ellis Music Publishing.